junlapong/spark-web/README.md

 ## Maven

-Add the dependency to your POM.xml:
+Add the dependency to your pom.xml:

 	<dependency>
 	    <groupId>com.sparkjava</groupId>